 5. Don’t Sit Down For Calls

 Every time you get a phone call, make it a point to walk for the entire duration of it.
 Pacing while you get a call is a great way to get moving because you’ll be so absorbed in the call, you won’t feel bored.
 Walking during a call is especially effective when you’re on an annoying customer service call.
-It can help you control your temper and since these calls take forever anyway, you’ll get plenty of exercise
+It can help you control your temper and since these calls take forever anyway, you’ll get plenty of exercise during this time.

 6. Move During Chores